Mexico–United States border crisis: Proposed legislative remedies

 In June 2013, the Senate approved the most comprehensive immigration overhaul bill since 1986.
 Negotiated by a bipartisan group of eight senators, fourteen Republicans joined all Democrats in voting for the measure; President Obama promised to sign it.
 Most conservative Republicans opposed the bill and said it would be dead on arrival in the House.
-The bill provided for increased border security, including 20,000 new border patrol officers, completion of 700 miles of border fencing and new border surveillance equipment.
-The bill also provided a "path to citizenship" for some eleven million illegal immigrants already living in the country.
+The bill provided for increased border security, including 20,000 new border patrol officers, completion of 700 miles of border fencing, and new border surveillance equipment.
+The bill also provided a "path to citizenship" for some eleven million undocumented immigrants already living in the country.
 Gallup polling found the overhaul was broadly supported by both Democrats and Republicans.
 Speaker John Boehner refused to consider the bill in the House, promising "to do our own bill."
 No immigration reform bill emerged.